-Hindu Goddess Durga is worshipped in her nine forms, called NavaDurga, during the Navratri festival.
-Out of these, Maa Shailputri is the first form.
+Hindu Goddess Durga is worshipped in her nine forms, called Navadurga, during the Navratri festival.
+Out of these, Maa Shailaputri, is the first form.

-On the first day of the Navratri festival, Maa Shailputri is worshipped by devotees.
-There are special poojas that are performed with devotion on this day, which are dedicated specially for worshiping Maa Shailputri.
+On the first day of the Navratri festival, Maa Shailaputri is worshipped by the devotees.
+There are special pujas that are performed with devotion on this day.

-Maa Shailputri is the daughter of the king of mountains, the Himalaya.
-She is considered as the forever form of Mother Nature.
-She is also known as Goddess Parvati, the better half of Lord Shiva and mother of lord Ganesha and lord Kartikeya.
+Maa Shailaputri is the daughter of the king of mountains, the Himalaya.
+She is considered as the forever form of nature.
+She is also known as Goddess Parvati, the better half of Lord Shiva and mother of Lord Ganesha and Lord Kartikeya.

-Maa Shailputri has a half moon on her forehead.
+Maa Shailaputri has a half moon on her forehead.
 You can also see a trident in her right hand and a lotus flower in her left hand.
-She rides on Nandi.
+She rides on the Nandi (an ox).

-The abode of Maa Shailputri is believed to be in the Muladhara Chakra.
-Realising this divine energy is considered as an important step towards spiritual enlightenment.
+The abode of Maa Shailaputri is believed to be in the Muladhara Chakra in the human body.
+Realising this divine form of energy is also considered as an important step towards attaining spiritual enlightenment.

 Knowing the legends and importance of the form of Maa Durga will help you to perform your Navratri pooja with ultimate devotion and dedication.
 So, have a look at these points below.